endfront/LayJS/doc/spec.markdown

 function touchEndHandler () {

-  var threshold = 0.8; // this can be tweaked, or even be made based on momentum or any other thing
+  var threshold = 0.8; // this can be tweaked, or even be made based on momentum or any other factor

   var isCollapsingMenu = !(this).attr("data.collapsed");
   // Note the below function call is a dummy function